NASA Investigates What May Be The First-Ever Crime Committed In Space

 If She Did Commit A Crime, Where Would She Be Tried?

 The ISS is jointly owned by the U.S., Russia, Europe, Japan and Canada.
-That means, according to Washington City Paper anyway, that astronauts are subject to the laws of their own nations while on-board a spacecraft.
-So in McClain’s case, she’d be subject to American law.
+That means, according to Washington City Paper, that astronauts are subject to the laws of their own nations while on board a spacecraft.
+In McClain’s case — as an American citizen — she’d be subject to American law.

-In the six or so decades that space travel has been a thing, such an issue has never come up.
-However, now that space tourism is becoming more and more popular, space is likely to get more crowded than it is, increasing the odds that at some point there may some day be a — or another, as the case may be — crime committed in space.
+In the six or so decades that space travel has existed, such an issue has never come up.
+However, now that space tourism is becoming more and more popular, more people will be experiencing life outside of Earth.
+The more people, the higher the odds that, at some point, there may be a crime committed in space.
+This will facilitate interesting developments in laws and regulation.